OpenCageData/address-formatting/README.md

 Planned features

-  * shorten/abbreviate addresses, e.g. 'Hoover Str' instead of 'Hoover Street'
+  * optionally shorten/abbreviate addresses, e.g. 'Hoover Str' instead of 'Hoover Street'
-  * basic formatting of 8/9 digit postcodes
+  * basic error checking, for example ignore things which obviously can not be postcodes
   * define rules for postcode format specifically
-  * text highlighting
-  * de-duplication
   * right-to-left

 We welcome your pull requests.
 Together we can address the world!